LesterGallagher/LesterGallagher.github.io/_posts/2018-11-14-html2js-loader.md

 container.appendChild(article);
 ```

-Although this is faster, this kind of code can become long, unclear, tedius and difficult to maintain.
+Although this is faster, this kind of code can become long, unclear, tedious and difficult to maintain.
 You will also need to use document fragments if you're doing this in a loop because adding an element to the DOM every time you iterate through a loop can be even more expensive than setting the ".innerHTML" of the container in the first place.
 Why can't we write like this:

 ```html
 <!-- template.html --!>